taniarascia/laconia/README.md

  [![Maintenance](https://img.shields.io/badge/Maintained%3F-yes-green.svg)](https://GitHub.com/Naereen/StrapDown.js/graphs/commit-activity) [![GitHub license](https://img.shields.io/github/license/Naereen/StrapDown.js.svg)](https://GitHub.com/Naereen/StrapDown.js/releases/) [![PRs Welcome](https://img.shields.io/badge/PRs-welcome-brightgreen.svg?)](http://gitub.com/taniarascia/laconia/compare) [![Minimum PHP Version](https://img.shields.io/badge/php-%3E%3D%207.1-8892BF.svg?style=flat-square)](https://php.net/)

-Laconia is a personal project to learn the fundamentals of programming and modern webapp development from scratch.
-The main goals of my project are to learn MVC (Model View Controller) architecture, the OOP (Object-Oriented Programming) paradigm, routing, modern development practices, and how to tie it all together to make a functional webapp.
+Laconia is a personal project created by Tania Rascia to learn the fundamentals of programming and modern web development from scratch.
+The main goals of the project are to learn MVC (Model View Controller) architecture, the OOP (Object-Oriented Programming) paradigm, routing, modern development practices, and how to tie it all together to make a functional web app.

 Laconia runs on PHP 7.2 and MySQL.
 It uses composer to autoload classes and  configuration and utility files, as well as future tests through PHPUnit.
 Node is used to compile Sass to CSS via npm scripts.